 Local governments provide quality-of-life services to their residents such as police protection, fire response, parks, and roads and infrastructure.
-The State has a long-standing arrangement with its local governments to collect tax revenues on behalf of local governments and their residents to turn revenues back for these purposes.
-But while local governments have been responsible stewards of their revenues and have made deep and painful spending reductions since 2008 in order to align spending with lower revenues, the State has not done the same - instead taking part of the local share of funding in an attempt to address State financial problems.
+The State has a long-standing arrangement with its local governments to collect tax revenues on behalf of local governments and their residents to turn revenues back for these purposes - and needs to honor this obligation.

-We urge the General Assembly to protect local revenues including Local Government Distributive Fund (LGDF), Corporate Personal Property Replacement Tax (CPPRT), and to prevent any diversion of revenues that are relied upon by local governments.
+We urge the General Assembly to protect local revenues including Local Government Distributive Fund (LGDF), Corporate Personal Property Replacement Tax (CPPRT), Motor Fuel Tax, video gaming revenues, and 9-1-1 funds and to prevent any diversion of revenues that are relied upon by local governments.
 Diversions made by the State in recent years have been spent on State obligations that are not even related to fund purposes, and when these funds are lost to local governments it is local residents who suffer the loss of local services.
-These violations of long-standing agreements do not honor the relationship between the State and its local governments.
+Motor fuel tax, 9-1-1 funds, and other funds due to local governments should be a continuing appropriation so that funds are automatically distributed without the need for a budgetary enactment.

 BACOG supports the restoration of a full 10% share of state Income Tax collections and the restoration of previously-diverted Corporate Personal Property Replacement Tax revenues.
+We also object to the temporary or partial withholding of any of these funds that are due to local governments.